Category Archives: Server

 Proxmox Cluster Configuration

-Our server cluster consists of three servers.
+Our production Proxmox cluster consists of three servers.
 Our approach was to pair one high-capacity server (a Dell R740 dual-socket machine) with two smaller Supermicro servers.

 NodeModelCPURAMStorageOOB Mgmt.Network